 Your website gets one chance to make a good first impression, and what other way to do so that incorporating bold colors.
-Doing so ensures you stand out from all of your competitors online, while also being completely mesmerizing for your potential customer.

 While many websites tend to play it safe with color and saturation, showing off fun colors is a great way to display your brand’s forward-thinking, outside-the-box, and eccentric personality.

 Not only do color choices, create brand awareness, they actually trigger specific emotions and influence conversion rates.
 When making your color choice, consider what emotions you want to elicit from your visitors.

 On their homepage, Bubly uses color to reinforce their brand and showcase their product.

 An illustration can add a unique sense of character to a website.
 While high-resolution imagery and photography may work for some brands, hand drawings can be used to give web pages personality, as it’s outside of the norm.

 MailChimp uses quirky illustrations to personalise and differentiate their brand.

 Animated elements can add personality to your site while engaging visually with visitors.
 With all the advances in web design technology, it’s now possible to add animation without hiring a graphic designer.

 Using the online graphic software, Canva, you can apply a range of basic animation effects to add motion to your designs such as fade, slide, bounce and more.

 But before adding any animated effects, it’s important to consider the purpose of the website and the specific goals of the design.
 Animated effects should enhance the user experience and not detract from it.